na-na-hi/renget/archive/iftod.md

 >I want Malfestio to trick me into fucking her!

-\>After a romantic dinner at the Horns Pub, you and your Malfestio gf drunkenly stumble back to your Soaratorium room
+%darkgreen%\>After a romantic dinner at the Horns Pub, you and your Malfestio gf drunkenly stumble back to your Soaratorium room
 \>She's sprawled out on the bed practically begging for the Big Hunter Greatsword
 \>You bury your face into her chest as you line up your diamond hard erection with her untouched nethers
 \>You get a nosefull of confusion dust
 \>Your partner is left speechless as you jump off, put your clothes back on and leave
 \>Some time later you come back to your senses and hear sobbing below deck
-\>Another perfect night ruined
+\>Another perfect night ruined%%

 ---
 ###*Mizutsune*

 ===================================

-\>You've always had a passion for monsters
+%darkgreen%\>You've always had a passion for monsters
 \>Which is why you applied to be a Hunter, so that you can stab them with swords and bash them over the head with bagpipes
 \>Unfortunately the Guild's standards are very high, and your 20/30 vision didn't cut it
 \>You did study as a researcher for a while, but knowing that you'll never be allowed in the field to go toe-to-toe with the monsters themselves really saps your motivation